Does Summer Heat Increase Anxiety?

 - Heat intolerance symptoms are similar to anxiety and the presence of these symptoms can trigger an anxiety attack

-Jennifer L. Fee, Psy.D. writes, "...while anxiety may appear to come "out of the blue," actually there is always an underlying cause or 'trigger.'"
+Jennifer L. Fee, Psy.D. writes, "...while anxiety may appear to come 'out of the blue,' actually there is always an underlying cause or 'trigger.'"
 This includes environmental situations, such as fluorescent lights, and other things "experienced by our senses."
 This can include heat.
-The heat of the summer can trigger unpleasant memories, it can make us uncomfortable.
-Since, it can cause discomfort, emotionally and physically, it can become a trigger for our anxiety.
+The heat of the summer can trigger unpleasant memories, and it can make us uncomfortable.
+Since it can cause emotional and physical discomfort, it can become a trigger for our anxiety.

 Seasonal Affective Disorder

-Dr. Norman E. Rosenthal, ["Seasonal Depression Can Accompany Summer Sun", Sara Ivry, 2002, Aug 13], says he isn't sure whether summer SAD may be caused by a sensitivity to heat or too much light.
+Interviewed in a New York Times article, SAD expert Dr. Norman E. Rosenthal says he isn't sure whether summer SAD may be caused by a sensitivity to heat or too much light.
 "The challenges encountered with the changing seasons seem to overwhelm those internal regulating mechanisms," Rosenthal continued.

 Treatment for summer SAD may be staying in air conditioning as much as possible or finding other ways, such as swimming or cold showers, to stay cool.
 Others may find antidepressant medications are the only way, or the best way, to overcome symptoms.